 Together, We Can Make a Difference

 So, I would like to challenge you all to join Hearts of Gems to create a toddler kindness movement, together!
 Whether you’re using the scratch off booklet, or volunteering in your town, I encourage you to involve your toddlers and share those acts of kindness with the world!
 Together we can show that toddlers can serve too and learn so much from their interactions along the way.
+These little hearts can truly create big impacts!

 The more we share, the more we will inspire others to instill a giving mindset in their young children and the better our world will become.